Hunting in Romania: Romanians and their hunting traditions

 A toast with liquor or wine is given in the honor of the hunt, the game and fellowship of hunters.
 After the end of ceremonies, lavish meals and partying with folk music is to follow, according to one's wealth and mood.

 Ethics dictate that one should never shoot a female of anything, unless that is the predetermined quarry, or to shoot an animal while sleeping or drinking.
 It is forbidden to shoot waterfowl while still on the water.

 Over time, Romania has produced a large amount of literature on hunting, including scientific.
 A good amount of hunting publications, some over a century old, are dedicated solely to wildlife conservation, fishing and hunting.
 Most famous remains "Vanatorul si Pescarul Sportiv" magazine, a Romanian equivalent of "Field and Stream".

 Today, dedicated hunting museums exist, like the small Hunting Museum of Posada (Rom: Muzeul Cinegetic Posada), Prahova, hosting nationally celebrated writer Mihail Sadoveanu's collection.
 More known is the August von Spiess Museum of Hunting and Hunting Arms, in Sibiu, last one of 1600 pieces, based on collections of Emil Witting (1741–1787), August von Spiess (1841–1923) and the Transylvanian Society of Natural Sciences (Romanian: Societatea Ardeleana de Stiinte Naturale).
 Another collection of hunting arms is in exhibit at the Peles Castle but valuable pieces are to be encountered throughout the country in regional or natural history museums.
-Former chateaus and hunting lodges are still preserved and some are open to public, but most have lost their initial purpose.
+Former chateaux and hunting lodges are still preserved and some are open to public, but most have lost their initial purpose.